kylerbrown/bark/README.md

   file with ".meta.yaml" appended to the dataset's filename.
 - **EventData** stored in CSV files.
 As above, metadata is stored in a "X.meta.yaml" file.
-- Every Bark element (Root, Entry, SampledData, EventData) has metadata stored in associated UTF-8-encoded YAML files.

-Roots must only have Entries and Entries must only have Datasets.
-However, Datasets can exist outside of Entries, and Entries can exist without Roots.

 This repository contains: